Building mental toughness is hard.

 - Fear of having to keep it up

 - Fear this, fear that, fear this & that

-It was originally thought that once a fear is learned it can never be unlearned – and that it will be grounded in the emotional center of the brain know as the amygdala.
+It was originally thought that once fear is learned it can never be unlearned – and that it will be grounded in the emotional center of the brain know as the amygdala.
 (1)

-However, through research conducted by Gregory Quinn, Kevin Corcoran and others – it’s now understood that you have the ability to rewire these fears in the part of your brain known as the prefrontal cortex through what neuroscientists and psychologists call exposure therapy.
+However, through research conducted by Gregory Quinn, Kevin Corcoran, and others – it’s now understood that you have the ability to rewire these fears in the part of your brain known as the prefrontal cortex through what neuroscientists and psychologists call exposure therapy.

-Basically by gradually (or not so gradually) exposing yourself to the fear over and over.
+Gradually (or not so gradually) exposing yourself to the fear over and over.

 For example, I used to have a terribly difficult time approaching women.
 The fear of rejection, the idea of stumbling over my words, embarrassing myself, and other various personal insecurities kept me from meeting amazing and beautiful women.

 It’s crazy actually, I had all the physical courage in the world.
 Skydiving, bungee jumping, hurling myself from cars moving 30 mph was no issue for me but talking to a woman I found sexy was polarizing.